AS-BUILT

 True-to-Field As-Built BIM Models from 3D Laser Scanning

-Buildings and structures often deviate from their original designs due to modifications made during and after construction.
-As a result, traditional design models and plans may no longer represent the building’s actual state, potentially leading to errors and increased costs during renovations, maintenance, or other operations.
-To address this issue, 3D laser scanning can be used to create as-built Building Information Modeling (BIM) models that reflect the structure’s current condition, including any changes or deviations from the original design.
+Buildings and structures often deviate from their original designs due to changes made during construction, renovations, maintenance, and later modifications throughout their service life.
+As a result, original drawings and design models may no longer reflect the building’s true existing condition, which can lead to errors, clashes, delays, and increased costs during renovation, retrofit, maintenance, and facility management work.
+To address this, we use terrestrial 3D laser scanning to capture highly accurate as-built spatial data as the foundation for as-built BIM models that represent the structure as it actually exists, including changes and deviations from the original design.

-Because BIM formats are often incompatible across different software platforms, exchanging data between them can introduce complications.
-To prevent this, we create BIM files directly in the client’s preferred software, preserving data integrity and functionality.
-Additionally, we tailor the Level of Development (LOD) of a BIM model to match a project’s requirements to balance cost, timeline, and necessary detail, ensuring the model meets all needs without unnecessary overhead
+Because BIM formats are often not fully compatible across different software platforms, exchanging BIM data between programs can introduce complications and potential data loss.
+To avoid this, we create BIM files directly in the client’s preferred software whenever possible, helping preserve data integrity, functionality, and workflow compatibility.
+We also tailor the Level of Development (LOD) of each as-built BIM model to match the specific requirements of the project, balancing cost, timeline, and required detail so that the final deliverable is fit for purpose without unnecessary overhead.

 Our Equipment